Vascular Surgery at MetroHealth

 MetroHealth’s vascular surgeons are dedicated to our patients and residents of Northeast Ohio.
 Our goal is to provide patient-centered, comprehensive vascular care using evidence based medicine for diagnosis, treatment, and maintenance of an excellent quality of life for our patients.

-What is vascular surgery?
-What do vascular surgeons do?
+What is vascular surgery and what do vascular surgeons do?

 Vascular surgery is not heart surgery.

 Once a sub-specialty of general surgery, vascular surgery has morphed into a field of medicine onto itself.
 Established well over 40 years ago, after recognizing that certain conditions required highly specialized doctors, vascular surgeons emerged as the masters of the blood vessels.

 Vascular surgeons are experts in the care the vast network of blood vessels which reach to every inch of the human body.

 Routinely, vascular surgeons take care of conditions varying from aortic aneurysms to varicose veins.
 Vascular surgeons perform traditional open surgical procedures as well as minimally invasive procedures such as angiograms, arterial stenting, and vein ablation in both hospital and ambulatory settings.
 Vascular surgeons also manage a number of chronic conditions involving blood vessels, chronic wounds, and limb swelling.

 Why do I need a vascular surgeon?

 If your doctor thinks you need to see one of our vascular specialists, you may have a condition that requires highly specialized care.